Nehagond/Nehagond.github.io/aboutme.md

 ---

 My name is <strong>Neha Gond</strong>.
 I passionate about
-- > Writing about (Human Right) especially for (Rural Area) -I am working in the field of (Economics)
+- Writing about (Human Right) especially for (Rural Area)
+- I am working in the field of (Economics)
--I am curious about sharing my thoughts, working experiences and my openion with others through social media.
+- I am curious about sharing my thoughts, working experiences and my openion with others through social media.

 ### EDUCATION
- Currently  persuing my graduation in (Economics) from (BANARAS HINDU UNIVERSITY VARANASI).
+- Currently  persuing my graduation in (Economics) from (BANARAS HINDU UNIVERSITY VARANASI).

 ### Quotes that inspire me:
 - > "Keep your heels, head and standards high"